esolutionsone/REST-API-Explorer-Example/README.md

     - defaultOption > String - Default choice from list of options

 ### Post Fields
+The post fields components renders a field / value REST body builder for the post request.
+This will dynamically build your rest body, will allow you to add any number of field + value pairs, and will allow you to remove a row with the trash can (after you have more than 1 row).
+This component can be seen at the bottom of the form when POST is the selected method.

+Inputs:

+    - state
+    - updateState

 ### Loading Icon
+The loading icon component renders a loading spinner and is displayed used while the component itself is loading and when records are being fetched.
+It's comprised of the LoadingIcon.js and LoadingIcon.scss files.
+To properly leverage this component you'll have to setup a loading state in your component with logic to display the loading icon when loading state is true and the component when loading state is false.

+Inputs:
+  - style > String - used to set the background color, scale, etc. of the loading spinner

 ### Response Table
 text